charmainetrx/assessment/README.md

 <br><br>

 ### 2. Deploy a simple application on the Kubernetes Cluster
 The code for the simple static web application can be found in the "/webapp" folder.
 The core of the folder is the Dockerfile that, upon building, creates an image that can be deployed into a Kubernetes cluster.
-The image is then deployed into the Kubernetes Cluster hosted on EKS.
+The image is then published to a public Docker Hub repository and deployed into the Kubernetes Cluster hosted on EKS.

 The .yaml file used to deploy the web application can be found in "/kubernetes/webapp.yaml".